stnoh/RGBD-PCSDK/README.md

 ### PerC SDK
-- You can download R7-12492 version from [Creative's supporting page](http://support.creative.com/downloads/welcome.aspx?nLanguageLocale=1033&nDriverType=0#type_0)
+- You can download R7-12492 version from [Creative's support page](http://support.creative.com/Products/ProductDetails.aspx?catID=218&CatName=Web+Cameras&subCatID=1056&subCatName=Senz3D+Series&prodID=21514&prodName=Creative+Senz3D&bTopTwenty=1&VARSET=prodfaq:PRODFAQ_21514,VARSET=CategoryID:218)
 - Install and find the folder in your PC.
 By its default, it should be "C:/Program Files (x86)/Intel/PCSDK"

 Now what you need is to copy the **libpxc** and **libpxcutils** into dependency folder as **Multi-threaded (Debug) DLL** build.